estyx32/projects/README.md

+# Helm Projects

 # Project Setup

+The following directions will help get MicroK8s and Helm running on your local machine to host Ollama or any other application on MicroK8s

+These

-# Kubernetes
+# MicroK8s

-Document how to install Kubernetes locally and view the Kubernets Dashboard
+Document how to install MicroK8s locally and view the Kubernets Dashboard

 1. Install MicroK8s on Linux

     `sudo snap install microk8s --classic`

-2. Add your user to the microk8s admin group
+2. Add your user to the MicroK8s admin group

     `sudo usermod -a -G microk8s $USER` \
     `sudo chown -f -R $USER ~/.kube`